Zenimax: stop rushing Bethesda Game Studios, employ more staff and stop streamlining games

 As I write this I feel I must tell you: I don't trust Bethesda anymore.
 I'm worried that my 2 favorite franchises, and whatever new IP's you have in the works (that could potentially become favorites), will so badly unfulfill their potential that I'll nolonger want to play any more of your games.
 I'm certainly not buying another Bethesda Game Studios title until I'm certain it's not another Fallout 4.

 At present, I'm not looking forward to your future releases.
-I'm looking forward to mods: Cascadia, Skywind, Skyblivion, the remakes of FO3 and NV in FO4's engine and so on.
+I'm looking forward to mods: Cascadia, Skywind, Skyblivion, the remake of NV in FO4's engine and so on.

 Talking about mods, you should see to it that this gets made: https://bethesda.net/community/topic/102786/make-us-all-happy

-Please Zenimax, see to it that Bethesda fulfills its creative potential.
+Please Zenimax, see to it that Bethesda fulfills its creative potential, and remind them that they're a studio that are at their best when making RPG's.

 Today: ambion is counting on you